GoogleDeveloperExperts/appengine-fluent-hello/README.md

 7. Configure boot2docker

-Boot2docker runs with 2048Mb of memory as a default value.
-We have to increase to 4096 at least.
+Boot2docker runs with 2048Mb of memory by default.
+It has to be increased to 4096 at least:

 ```bash
 boot2docker stop